awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-manage-configuration-sets.md

 **Note**
 The following procedure assumes that you've already verified an identity\.
 Identities that you verify in Amazon SES are available in Amazon Pinpoint, and vice\-versa\.
 For more information, see [Verifying email identities](channels-email-manage-verify.md)\.
-This procedure also assumes that you've
+This procedure also assumes that you've created a configuration set\.

 **To specify a default configuration set for an identity**